 And so on.
 Although it can be a fine line, try not to confuse Onomatopoeia words with a word that just states the fact a sound was made.
 As in, “laugh” – sure, a laugh IS a sound, but the words that imitate the SOUND of laughing are, “ha ha ha!”

-I love to use sound-play with my toddler because it’s so easy for kids to do, you can do it anywhere, and kids loooooove to make up silly sounds.
+I love sound-play with my toddler because it’s so easy for kids, you can do it anywhere, and kids loooooove to make up silly sounds.

 Onomatopoeia Activities